Trabzon The Black Sea And Northeastern Anatolia, Turkey Travel Guide

 No dedicated short-term Turkish language classes for tourists.

-Local festivals revolving around farm products (tea, hazelnuts) or seasonal events may occur throughout the year.
+Local festivals revolving around farm products (tea, hazelnuts) or seasonal festivals may occur throughout the year.
 The "Hamsi Festival" (Anchovy Festival) takes place in winter, celebrating the anchovy fishing season.
 Check local calendars for dates during your visit.

 These occasions are often geared towards the local community but deliver unique cultural insights and experiences for visitors.